Distribution-sensitive Information Retention for Accurate Binary Neural Network: Introduction

 This work provides a novel and practical view to explain how BNNs work.
-In addition to the strong capability to retain the information in the forward and backward propagation, DIR-Net has excellent versatility to be extended to various architectures of BNNs and can be trained via the standard training pipeline.
-We tested our DIR-Net on classification tasks with CIFAR-10 and ImageNet datasets.
-The results indicate that our DIR-Net performs extremely well in a variety of structures including ResNet-20, VGG-Small, ResNet-18/34, EfficientNet, MobileNet, and DARTS, exceeding other binarization approaches greatly.
-To validate the performance of DIR-Net on low-power devices, we implement it on Raspberry Pi and it achieves outstanding efficiency.
+In addition to the strong capability to retain the information in the forward and backward propagation, DIR-Net has excellent versatility to be extended to various architectures of BNNs and can be trained via the standard training pipeline. {We evaluate our DIR-Net on image classification (CIFAR-10 and ImageNet) and objective detection tasks (PASCAL VOC and COCO).
+The results indicate that our DIR-Net exceeds other binarization approaches greatly in a variety of architectures, including ResNet, VGG, EfficientNet, MobileNet, DARTS architectures, and Faster R-CNN and SSD detection frameworks.} To validate the real-world performance of DIR-Net on low-power devices, we also implement it on Raspberry Pi and it achieves outstanding efficiency ($11.1\times$ storage saving and $5.4\times$ speedup).